uarc/core0-doc/src/instruction_reference/stack_manipulation.md

 `v #.. -- #.. v`

 #### Description
 `rot#` rotates a value `0` to `31` elements deep in the stack to the top of the stack.
-The value is removed from that location and elements under that value are not shifted in the stack. `rot0` has no effect and uses a cycle doing nothing, and it is the recommended form of doing a NOP because it only consumes one octet.
+The value is removed from that location and elements under that value are not shifted in the stack. `rot0` has no effect and uses a cycle doing nothing, but this is not the recommended method of performing a NOP, since significant power may be consumed internally due to the stack random access MUX.

 #### Examples
 ```